brajeshwar/brajeshwar.github.io/_posts/2006/2006-01-11-dont-blow-your-beta.md

----
-layout: post
-title: Don't Blow Your Beta
+# Don't Blow Your Beta
----

 [Don't Blow Your Beta](http://www.techcrunch.com/2006/01/09/dont-blow-your-beta/) is a nice article from TechCrunch.